gquintanaorti/kernel_regression_of_3d_shapes/README.md

   Since the number of columns in this file is usually small, this file requires a header line.

-Both files must be stored in the `Data` folder.
+Both files must be stored in the `Data` directory.

+If those two files are stored in the `Data` directory, the data can be loaded into memory with the following command:
+`ds = read_dataset( "name" )`.

+Once the data is in main memory, the code supplied can process it.

 As an example, we show the two files that describe a very basic dataset con two objects: two tetrahedrons.